better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 4. **Verified**

-    The identity carrier passes **3.**, and:
-        * The document does not refer to a previous revision, and no previous revision is known
-        * Or, the set of signatures forms a quorum of the [delegations][dl] of the previous revision.
+    The identity carrier passes **3.**, and: * The document does not refer to a previous revision, and no previous revision is known * Or, the set of signatures forms a quorum of the [delegations][dl] of the previous revision.

-    It is an error if:
-        * No previous revision is given, but a parent in the identity attestation chain is found
-        * A previous revision is given, but the identity attestation chain does not yield a parent
-        * A previous revision is given, but it is not the same the parent attestation refers to
-        * The current and parent attestations refer to different roots
+    It is an error if: * No previous revision is given, but a parent in the identity attestation chain is found * A previous revision is given, but the identity attestation chain does not yield a parent * A previous revision is given, but it is not the same the parent attestation refers to * The current and parent attestations refer to different roots

-See more notes on Verification [here][ve]
+*See more notes on [Verification][ve]*

-### Serialisation
-See notes on Serialisation [here][se].

 ## Git Implementation